12 bands who succeeded by never selling out

 Rage Against The Machine

 For Rage Against The Machine, selling out would be the ultimate sin.
-Instead, the band has taken every opportunity at its disposal to bite the hand that feeds the rich, from shutting down the stock market to lampooning politicians and talk show hosts in their videos.
-For all their hard work, the California quintet possess a career that is for all intents and purposes flawless, driven by moral activism and a need to speak truth to power.
+Instead, the band took every opportunity at their disposal to bite the hand that feeds the rich – from shutting down the stock market to lampooning politicians and talk show hosts in their videos.
+For all their hard work, the California gang possess a career that is for all intents and purposes flawless, driven by moral activism and a need to speak truth to power.
 For most bands, putting a burning monk on their album cover would be career suicide; for these guys, it was a game-changer.

 What it would mean to sell out is a relative term, and it’s worth mentioning that Norwegian black metal duo Darkthrone were probably never asked to sell toothpaste or burgers.
 But not only did Darkthrone focus on steadily releasing solid, interesting albums while other members of black metal’s second wave leaned on their kuh-razy reputations, but they’ve also refused to play live even after being offered shitloads of money to do so.
 Proof that for some bands, black metal will always be about the music first and foremost.

 Given how many Swedish death metal bands from the ’90s and 2000s went wholly listenable later in their careers, it’s amazing that Meshuggah have held out so long.
 It’s especially impressive as djent, the genre they helped create, has become more and more mainstream.
-At any point, Meshuggah could’ve written a song with a steady, headbangable beat and a big chorus, and would’ve been hailed for “crossing boundaries” and “giving fans what they want.”
-Instead, they’ve remained off-kilter and insane, much to the chagrin of live audiences ever.
+At any point, Meshuggah could’ve written a song with a steady, headbangable beat and a big chorus, and would’ve been hailed for “crossing boundaries” and “giving fans what they want”.
+Instead they’ve remained off-kilter, much to the chagrin of live audiences.
 Now if we could only find the downbeat…

 For some reason, the idea of the Melvins selling out feels especially uncomfortable.
 If the kings of Washington alt-metal wrote a pop-rock tune or starred in a razor commercial, it would break our hearts.
 The salty, only-music-matters attitude of King Buzzo and co. is so much of why they maintain their status as underground royalty.
 Thankfully, the band have never even toyed with the idea, making catchy, stomp-along sludge rock that remains safely outside the mainstream consciousness.
 Exhale a sigh of relief.